DiasPHPora/wp-to-diaspora/readme.txt

 == Installation ==

-You can either use the built in WordPress installer or install the plugin manually.
+You can either use the built-in WordPress installer or install the plugin manually.

 For an automated installation:
 1. Go to 'Plugins -> Add New' on your WordPress Admin page.